Quantum kinetic theory of nonlinear thermal current: Conclusion

 \section{Conclusion}

-To summarize, in this paper, we have developed the quantum kinetic framework for heat current induced by the temperature gradient in crystalline systems, and using this we study the second-order nonlinear responses.
+To summarize, in this paper, we have developed the quantum kinetic framework for heat current induced by the temperature gradient in crystalline systems, and using this we study the second-order NL responses.
 We construct a definition of the thermal current in the quantum kinetic theory, which is consistent with the known semiclassical results in the linear response regime.
-We then extend this definition to calculate the second-order nonlinear heat current.
+We then extend this definition to calculate the second-order NL heat current.

 In the second-order in temperature gradient, we find an intrinsic scattering time-independent heat current in addition to the extrinsic scattering time-dependent current.
-The intrinsic nonlinear thermal current, as far as we know, has not been explored earlier and we predict it for the first time.
+The intrinsic NL thermal current, as far as we know, has not been explored earlier and we predict it for the first time.
 In the dilute impurity limit, we show that the extrinsic current can be separated into linear and quadratic scattering time-dependent contributions.
-We found that the quadratic scattering time dependent current corresponds to the thermal counterpart of the nonlinear Drude current and the linear scattering time dependent current corresponds to the thermal counterpart of the Berry curvature dipole current.
+We found that the quadratic scattering time-dependent current corresponds to the thermal counterpart of the NLD current and the linear scattering time-dependent current corresponds to the thermal counterpart of the Berry curvature dipole current.
 These extrinsic current components were earlier obtained using the semiclassical theory.
 Our work provides the realization of these currents using the quantum kinetic theory.

-We demonstrate that the intrinsic nonlinear thermal current originates from the band geometric quantities of the system.
-Our symmetry analysis shows that to observe the intrinsic nonlinear thermal current, both the inversion symmetry and the time-reversal symmetry must be broken.
-Parity-time reversal symmetric systems can be a better platform to observe the intrinsic nonlinear thermal Hall effect as the Berry curvature dipole induced nonlinear contribution vanishes.
+We demonstrate that the intrinsic NL thermal current originates from the band geometric quantities of the system.
+Our symmetry analysis shows that to observe the intrinsic NL thermal current, both the inversion symmetry and the time-reversal symmetry must be broken.
+Parity-time reversal symmetric systems can be a better platform to observe the intrinsic NL thermal Hall effect as the Berry curvature dipole-induced NL contribution vanishes.